LevanIlashvili/optimize-eth-bucharest/README.md

-To register your contract in the competition, you must have deployed your contract, have the testnet address that you used to register with the [ETH Bucharest faucet](https://faucet.ethbucharest.superposition.so), and have the **publicly deployed** Github repository or [The Wizard on Stylus shared link](https://thewizard.app/) included in the call on-chain.
+To register your contract in the competition, you must have deployed your contract, have the testnet address that you used to register with the [ETH Bucharest faucet](https://faucet.ethbucharest.superposition.so), and have the **publicly accessible** Github repository or [The Wizard on Stylus shared link](https://thewizard.app/) included in the call on-chain.

 This ensures that a moderator doesn't remove you for not sharing your repo in your submission!

+This is the config in the settings option to get the link:

 ![Wizard on Stylus config to get the URL](example-wizard.png "Wizard config")